My Quiet Kitchen

 Between the cream cheese, sour cream, and shredded cheese called for in most recipes, it might seem difficult to create a truly tasty Mexican bean dip that rivals restaurant-quality.
 But just a couple of simple swaps gets it done!

 The other great thing about bean dip is how totally customizable it is!
-You can make it extra spicy with hot sauce or diced jalapeno, try different types of salsa, use vegan cream cheese or sour cream instead of yogurt, and serve it hot or cold.
+You can make it extra spicy with diced jalapeno or hot sauce, try different varieties of salsa, incorporate vegan cream cheese or sour cream instead of yogurt, and serve it hot or cold.

 Jump to: